fzingg/hyperloop-showcase/README.md

 	http://localhost:3000/
 ```

 You should be seeing the Rails Welcome aboard page.
 Great, Rails is now installed.
-Lets get started with the interesting stuff.
+Let's get started with the interesting stuff.

 ### Step 2: Adding HyperReact and HyperMesh

-There are 2 ways do achieve that :
+There are 2 ways do achieve that:

 + Using **HyperLoop** installation generator
 OR